Neurita/pypes/docs/about.md

 The main author of this project is [Alexandre Savio](http://alexsavio.github.io/).
 This work was done while he was employed by MD Dr. Igor Yakushev in the Nuklear Medizin Department (NUK) of the Klinikum rechts der Isar of the Technical University of Munich, Germany.
+This project is being tested and maintained by the author while and other PhD students.

 ### Many thanks to other contributors: